anchor Why won’t the Goodhertz plugins show up in <name-of-DAW>?

 anchor Why are your plugins Mac-only?

-Though are plugins are currently available only for Mac OSX (AU and AAX), we are currently working on cross-platform VST versions that we hope will be available for Mac and Windows in 2017.
-If you’re hoping to try out this VST format in beta, please fil out this survey and you’ll be notified as soon as betas of the Mac and Windows VST versions are available for testing and purchase.
+Though our plugins are currently available only for Mac OSX (AU and AAX), we are currently working on cross-platform VST and AAX versions that will be available in beta for Mac and Windows in 2017.
+If you’re hoping to try out this VST or AAX format in beta, please fil out this survey and you’ll be notified as soon as betas of the Mac and Windows VST versions are available for testing and purchase.

 anchor Ok, but why are the plugins 64-bit only?